Skip to content

 Academic

 Wellingtonians study GCSEs, followed by the IB Diploma or A Levels and, whichever route they take, results are superb.
-In 2023, 37% of grades at GCSE were 9s (the most common grade for Wellingtonians) and 86% 9-7, with 10 students achieving a clean sweep of 9s.
-The combined total of IB and A-level grades was impressive: 31% of grades achieved were A*/7; 74% A*A/76.
-Remarkably of the 234 pupils in the Upper Sixth, 50% of the year group secured either Higher Level 7s and 6s at IB or A* and A at A-level, with 19 students achieving straight Higher Level 7s or A*s.
+In 2024, 38.5% of grades at GCSE were 9s (the most common grade for Wellingtonians) and 65.2% were 9s or 8s.
+The combined total of IB and A Level grades was impressive: 31.9% of grades achieved were A*/7; 72.6% A*A/76.
+Remarkably of the 244 pupils in the Upper Sixth, almost 50% of the year group secured either A*/A at A Level or Higher Level 7/6 at IB, with 41 students achieving at least three A*s or three Higher Level 7s.

 100 Wellingtonians have been offered Oxbridge places over the past five years, while 20-25 move on each year to American universities, including several to Ivy League universities.